121 Privacy of Information

 1. Students have the right to restrict release of directory information as outlined in Policy 500 Access to Education Records.

-2. Records are retained in accordance with Policy 129 Records Retention and Disposal of Records and the American Association of Collegiate Registrars and Admissions Officers (AACRAO) guidelines.
+2. Records are retained in accordance with Policy 129 Records Management and Disposal of Records and the American Association of Collegiate Registrars and Admissions Officers (AACRAO) guidelines.

 B. Employee and Faculty Records.
 HRS maintains the official personnel files for MTSU employees.
 Official faculty personnel files are maintained in the Office of the Provost.
 See Policy 811 Personnel Records.
 With the exception of records specifically deemed confidential by statute, all employee and faculty personnel information is public and accessibility is granted in compliance with Policy 120 Public Records – Inspecting and Copying.

 IV.
 Web and Social Media Sites

 MTSU respects the privacy of its students and employees and is committed to ensuring that any personal or confidential information that is collected is kept accurate and secure from unauthorized access.
 MTSU may use third party analytics services that may use browser cookies to anonymously collect and track site usage information.
 This information is then analyzed as an aggregate and no personally identifiable information is collected.

 A. Scope.
 This section applies to the University homepage and officially sponsored social media sites or groups, including http://www.mtsu.edu and any other official MTSU site.
 Since the MTSU web community consists of many websites, other websites may adopt more restrictive privacy and security statements as their specific needs require.
 The MTSU homepage, as well as other sites across campus, contain links to various external websites.
 The University is not responsible for the privacy and security practices or the content of external websites.